theamazingteam/mailgun-ruby/README.md

 [![Build Status](https://travis-ci.org/mailgun/mailgun-ruby.svg?branch=master)](https://travis-ci.org/mailgun/mailgun-ruby) [![Gem Version](https://badge.fury.io/rb/mailgun-ruby.svg)](http://badge.fury.io/rb/mailgun-ruby)

+** 🚧 This fork implements the latest fix mentioned in [mailgun/mailgun-ruby#162](https://github.com/mailgun/mailgun-ruby/pull/162) and is just a temporary fork until that PR is merged back to the main repo.**

 This is the Mailgun Ruby Library.
 This library contains methods for easily interacting with the Mailgun API.
 Below are examples to get you started.
 For additional examples, please see our